Child, teenager, parent & family therapy

 Areas of Therapeutic Expertise

-Our team of Therapeutic Psychologists, Psychotherapists and Counsellors have experience in all areas of mental health including:
+Our team of Therapeutic Psychologists and Psychotherapists have experience in all areas of mental health including:

 • Anxiety and depression